pivotal-cf/service-backup-release/README.md

     Note: to create the release, you will need the Bosh CLI v2.0.48+

 ### Committing your changes

-- **Update the .gitmodules file**

-    When adding or removing submodules to the BOSH release, use the `sync-submodule-config` helper script as shown below:

-    ```bash
-    $ ./scripts/sync-submodule-config
-    ```

-    This script will overwrite the `.gitmodules` file.
-Due to a [bug in gosub](https://github.com/vito/gosub/issues/1), it will replace `git@` with
-    `https://`.
-This needs to be manually corrected for any private repositories, e.g. `pivotal-cf/service-backup`.

 - **Send a pull request**